 13. Be Mindful of Alcohol

-Did you know that the recommended serving of alcohol for woman is 1 serving per day?
+Did you know that the recommended serving of alcohol for women is 1 serving per day?
 And for men, 2 servings?
 Do you know how much is in a recommended serving of alcohol?
 We have your answers here!
 Alcohol can be enjoyed in moderation, but it is important to make sure you are aware of how much you are drinking.

 14. Get Family and Friends Involved In Cooking